dialpad/dialtone-legacy/docs/utilities/typography/color.md

 ---

 All font colors pass the WCAG 2.1 Level AA contrast ratio requirements (ratio >= 4.5:1) and most pass WCAG 2.1 Level AAA requirements (ratio >= 7:1).
 The contrast ratio value is noted with the colors below.
 Please use **only** these colors or variations of these colors which pass WCAG 2.1 Level AA contrast ratio requirements.

 ## CSS Variables
-Dialtone provides a few abstracted colors CSS variables based on our <a href="/design/colors/color-palette/" class="d-link">color stops</a>.
+Dialtone provides a few abstracted colors CSS variables based on our [color stops](/design/colors/color-palette/).

 <div class="d-h464 d-of-y-scroll d-bb d-bc-black-200">
   <table class="d-table">